East-bound on I-70, Leaving Colby, KS

 “So her happiness mattered to you?”

 Prophet smiled.
 “What’s truly remarkable is that within each of us is the power to create meaning, and we do so simply by loving.
-If there’s something you love doing, then the pursuit of it has meaning, as does sharing it with others.
+If there’s something you love, then the pursuit of it has meaning, as does sharing it with others.
 If you love another person, then they become meaningful.
 That meaning is eternal, once it’s created it can never be unmade.”

 Prophet nodded slowly.
 “It is hard, David, to believe.”

+He tried to push the thought away.
 “You said this guys back in the diner were Husk, right?”

 “And my parents are too?”